stitchlang/stitch/README.md

 # Builtin Programs

-Because this scripting language uses named builtin's, this enables the language to provide many features without the need to add new syntax.
+Because this scripting language uses named builtin's, this enables the language to provide many features without new syntax.
 Among these features include cross-platform builtin programs.
-When considering whether the language should provide a builtin, these questions can be analyzed:
+The following questions should be considered for new builtin programs:

-1. How simple is the feature?
+1. How simple is the builtin program?
-2. How common/generally useful is the feature?
+2. How common/generally useful is the builtin program?

 If a feature is "simple" and provides some sort of benefit, then there's not much downside to including it in the language.
 A few lines of code is all that's needed to include it in the language.
-The only downside I see is feature overlap/multiple ways to do the same thing which should be avoided if it can.
+The only downside I see is feature overlap/multiple ways to do the same thing which should be avoided.

 If a feature is not so simple, then it still may be a candidate for inclusion if it is common and/or generally useful enough.